-- advising on market practices for compensation of founder CEOs with significant ownership; and - reviewing incentive plan design features and market practices for equity plan pool size.
+- consulting with the Chairman of the Compensation Committee between board meetings; - providing competitive market data for our NEO positions; - advising on market practices for compensation of founder CEOs with significant ownership; and - reviewing incentive plan design features and market practices for equity plan pool size - assisting in evaluation of the effectiveness of our overall executive compensation program.

-CAP did not provide any services to us other than the consulting services to the board of managers of DFH LLC.
-Following our IPO, the Compensation Committee may choose to engage an external compensation consultant from time to time to assist it in evaluating the effectiveness of our executive compensation program.
+CAP did not provide any services to us other than the consulting services to the Compensation Committee of the Board of Directors.